Legalities in Spain

 NIE (Número de Identificación de Extranjero)

 If you’re from an EU member state (or Switzerland) you don’t need a work visa in order to work in Spain, but you do need a número de identificación de extranjero (NIE).
 You need to go to the local Oficina de Extranjeros (Foreigner’s Office) to make your application.
-This is usually a police station.
+This is often a police station.

 NIE in Barcelona – How to apply